 How Did the Domestication of Cats Happen?

 Egyptians grew crops to provide food for their communities.
-In fact, they depended on the farmers to grow grain, which was the most sought after.
-Pests ranging in size from vermin to large snakes encroached into fields, putting the lower class’ livelihood in danger.
+In fact, they depended on the farmers to grow grain, which was the most sought-after.
+Pests ranging in size from vermin to large snakes encroached into fields, putting the lower class’ livelihoods in danger.

 With crops overrun with plenty of prey, wild cats took the opportunity to feed themselves.
 The Egyptians noticed the new form of pest control, rewarding the cats with protection from larger predators and additional food.
 This new relationship allowed for the domestication of cats to take bloom.